zmahfuz0613/pokedex-lab/README.md

 ## Requirements

-1. Using Bootstrap, create a submit button called "Catch 'Em All!" that, when clicked, makes a request to the PokéApi and lists all Pokémon in the browser.
-   Each character should appear in the DOM in a Bootstrap card and include the Pokémon's name.
+1. Create a submit button called "Catch 'Em All!" that, when clicked, makes a request to the PokéApi and lists all Pokémon in the browser.
+Each character should appear in `section#results` element include the Pokémon's name.
 2. Add an input field/search bar with a submit button called "Search".
-When the user enters the name of the Pokémon and clicks submit, a request is made to the PokéApi and the approprate Pokémon's Bootstrap card will appear in the DOM.
+When the user enters the name of the Pokémon and clicks submit, a request is made to the PokéApi and the approprate Pokémon's name should appear in the `section#results` element.
 The new results should clear out any existing results before displaying the new results.

-3. Add a Bootstrap form dropdown that includes the following options: Name, Ability, Location and Move.
+3. Add a dropdown that includes the following options: Name, Ability, Location and Move.
 4. Focus the search based on the option the user selects for the dropdown menu.
    When the Search button is clicked, make a request to the PokéApi to search the Pokémon property that matches the selected option for what is in the